 The discipline of learning a new sport is a little like learning a language.
 You start with a basic vocabulary and a handful of rules.
 Once you’ve mastered the basics, you’ll be able to progress to a higher level of fluency.
 There are a lot of different ways to reach a higher level of fluency in a sport, but the only way to keep progressing is to keep practicing at the same level.

 Riding a skateboard is an activity that requires balance, coordination, and strength.
-Since skateboarding is an inherently dangerous sport, you must be in the best physical shape of your life to be able to complete the task.
+Since skateboarding comes with its own risks of injury due to collisions or falls, you must be in the best physical shape to be able to complete the task.
 You need to be capable of executing all the actions needed to complete the action.
+To be physically fit, you would have to exercise regularly.

 Getting good at skateboarding requires hard work, practice, an open mind, and the right mindset.
 The amount of time it takes to get good at skateboarding varies, depending on how much time you put into it.
 For some skateboarders, the initial learning curve is short, but it can take longer for others.